thawn/abstracts-explorer/README.md

 The web interface provides:
 - 🔍 **Search**: Keyword and AI-powered semantic search
 - 💬 **Chat**: Interactive RAG chat to ask questions about papers
+  - ✨ **NEW**: Displays rewritten query showing how your question was optimized
+  - 📊 Cache status indicator (retrieved vs. cached papers)
 - 📊 **Filters**: Filter by track, decision, event type, session, and topics
 - 📄 **Details**: View full paper information including authors and abstracts